74 Important SEO Statistics

 What Percent Of People Searching Locally Actually Buy?

-The number of people that will buy locally after searching is 78%; this includes online and instore purchases from local businesses.
+The number of people who will buy locally after searching is 78%.
+This includes online and in-store purchases from local businesses.
 Globally, 56% of individuals will shop both online and locally offline.

 Source: Google